Brad Parks (author): Eyes of the Innocent

+The Girl Next Door

 Parks' third book, The Girl Next Door, delves into the struggles of the newspaper industry and how a contentious union negotiation ends up imperiling a woman described as being like the girl next door.
 The novel won the Lefty Award for best humorous mystery.
 In doing so, Parks became the first author to have won the Lefty, Nero and Shamus Awards.
 The Girl Next Door also received a starred review from Booklist, which called it "... a masterpiece."
 Library Journal called the Carter Ross series "a refreshing tonic for the mystery soul.".
 Shelf Awareness gave it a starred review, calling it "perfect for the reader who loves an LOL moment but wants a mystery that's more than empty calories."
 Kirkus Reviews named it one of the top 100 works of fiction of 2012, making it one of just a handful of mysteries to win that honor.

+The Good Cop

-Parks' fourth book, The Good Cop, deals with the subject of illegal gun smuggling and starts with the suicide of a Newark police officer.
+Parks' fourth book, The Good Cop, deals with the subject of illegal gun smuggling and starts with the suicide of a Newark, New Jersey police officer.
 It received a starred review from Booklist, which called it "a tautly written page-turner with charm and humor."
 Library Journal opined "Parks's award-winning series is essential reading."
 RT Book Reviews said the book "will please even the most discerning reader."
 The Associated Press called it "a great lighthearted read."
 It won the 2014 Shamus Award in the category of Best Hardcover Novel.
 In doing so, Parks became the first former Best First Shamus Award winner to subsequently win Best Hardcover Novel.

+The Player

 The fifth book in the Carter Ross series, The Player, delves into the topics of toxic waste and organized crime.
 It received starred reviews from Kirkus Reviews and Library Journal.
 The Washington Post called it "one of the best portraits of a working reporter since (Michael) Connelly's THE POET."
 RT Book Reviews made it a "Top Pick!" and opined, "Parks has quietly entered the top echelon of the mystery field."

+The Fraud

 The sixth book in the series, The Fraud, chronicles two incidents of carjacking, one afflicting a wealthy man from the suburbs, the other a poorer man from the city.
 Kirkus Reviews called it, “More deeply felt than Carter’s first five cases: reliable entertainment that’ll make you think twice about your next trip to Newark.”
 The novel was nominated for a Library of Virginia People's Choice Award in 2016.